spir0th/proyekgen/README.md

 ## Building
 ### Prerequisites
-- Must have a C++ compiler installed (e.g MSVC, GCC, Clang)'
+- Must have a C++ compiler installed (e.g MSVC, GCC, Clang)
-- Must have CMake installed
+- Must have CMake installed (version 3.21 and up)
 - Must have the following libraries installed/or built:
   - cxxopts
   - nlohmann-json